 Edward Hain Community

-Edward Hain Community Hospital is currently closed to inpatients as a result of fire safety concerns.
-Outpatient clinics will continue to operate as normal.
-A minor injury unit is available at the Stennack Surgery.
+Edward Hain Community Hospital is part of pilot to provide day services to people in the local area, helping them to return home from hospital more quickly.
+A minor injury unit is available at the Stennack Surgery within the town.
 Free car parking is available at this hospital.

 The hospital hosts a number of outpatient clinics each week.
 The details of your appointment and any special instructions will be included in your appointment letter.
 If you are unsure about anything, please don’t hesitate to give us a call.